micheleangioni/phalcon-validators/readme.md

                 [
                     'min' => 2,                                                     // Optional
                     'max' => 50,                                                    // Optional
-                    'message' => 'Only numeric (0-9) characters are allowed.'       // Optional 'messageMinimum' => 'The value must be at least 2',             // Optional 'messageMaximum' => 'The value must be lower than 50'           // Optional ]
+                    'message' => 'Only numeric (0-9) characters are allowed.',      // Optional 'messageMinimum' => 'The value must be at least 2',             // Optional 'messageMaximum' => 'The value must be lower than 50'           // Optional ]